 Fall in Yosemite is a special time!
-Here is everything you need to know about visiting Yosemite in the fall, from weather, scenic spots to photograph the foliage, what to expect, and more!
+Here is everything you need to know about visiting Yosemite in autumn, from weather, scenic spots to photograph the foliage, what to expect, and more!

-After visiting Yosemite in the fall, I am convinced that it is the best time to visit the park.
-Not only is it truly spectacular, it is far less crowded and much more affordable!
-Of course, there are some cons to visiting Yosemite in the fall, which I will cover as well.
+I am now convinced that it is the best time to visit the park, particularly if you visit Yosemite in October or early November.
+Not only is the Yosemite fall foliage spectacular, it is far less crowded and much more affordable!
+Of course, there are some cons to visiting Yosemite in autumn, which I will cover as well.

 Things to Know About Fall in Yosemite